BenLangmead/bowtie2/MANUAL.markdown

 including for variation calling, ChIP-seq, RNA-seq, BS-seq.
-[Bowtie 2] and [Bowtie] (also called "[Bowtie 1]" here) are also tightly integrated into some tools, including [TopHat]: a fast splice junction mapper for RNA-seq reads,
-[Cufflinks]: a tool for transcriptome assembly and isoform quantitiation from RNA-seq reads, [Crossbow]: a cloud-enabled software tool for analyzing resequencing data, and [Myrna]: a cloud-enabled software tool for aligning RNA-seq reads and measuring differential gene expression.
+[Bowtie 2] and [Bowtie] (also called "[Bowtie 1]" here) are also tightly integrated into some tools, including [TopHat]: a fast splice junction mapper for RNA-seq reads, RNA-seq reads, [Crossbow]: a cloud-enabled software tool for analyzing resequencing data, and [Myrna]: a cloud-enabled software tool for aligning RNA-seq reads and measuring differential gene expression.